Ezio2384/Truth-or-Dare-Bot/README.md

 8. The bot will be turned on and you have to add it on the server by doing this `https://discordapp.com/oauth2/authorize?&client_id=*CLIENT/APPLICATION ID*&scope=bot `
 9. When bot is added to find the client id is type \ before mentioning the username and you'll get the id
 10. Replace the id's with the one's in the runbot.js

-# If you'd like to help
-You can help by the following: Report issues, errors, suggestions, Help improve the code for the bot or if you'd like to keep it up and running donate using bitcoins at: 1LLGFUnY2kh5n7u3vJXZn43xKpmY1dPh6c

-# Contact
-@UnknownDeveloper#2068(Discord) & /u/UnknownDeveloper(Reddit)